Management Response

 Develop a global rights-based WEE strategy, aligned with UN Women’s mandate and comparative advantage and responsive to internal and external partners, that articulates a cross thematic approach operationalizing Strategic Plan 2022-2025 systemic outcomes and defines key terms such as WEE and gender-responsive policies in the context of the Signature Initiatives and priority areas Lead PPID / EE , support ( COs ,ROs) 2023/09 Overdue-Initiated

-Assess internal capacities to implement global WEE strategy and secure financial and human resources to fill capacity gaps (see Recommendation 1, Key Action 2) Lead PPID / EE , support( ROs,COs,SPD, SPRED) 2024/12 Initiated
+Assess internal capacities to implement global WEE strategy and secure financial and human resources to fill capacity gaps (see Recommendation 1, Key Action 2) Lead PPID / EE , support( ROs,COs,SPD, SPRED) 2024/12 Overdue-Initiated

 Develop a strategic approach to mobilize [core and non-core] resources to support the policy cycle from formulation to impact, which requires long-term rather than shorter-term project funding, as part of the global WEE strategy and the SIs Lead PPID / EE , support( ROs,COs,SPD, SPRED) 2023/12 Overdue-Initiated